 Even more so when multiple teams are involved.

-Project managers need to be aware of potential risk, manage appropriately, communicate the risk outwardly and mitigate where possible.
+Project managers need to be aware of potential risks, manage appropriately, communicate the risk outwardly, and mitigate where possible.

 6. Maintaining speed of delivery

-Software organisations rely on their speed of product delivery in order to survive.
+Software organizations rely on their speed of product delivery in order to survive.

 But when each software project encompasses a multitude of moving parts this can be a big challenge.